 - Refined and ultra-processed foods

-We can highlight current severe epidemics such as diabetes, obesity, or hypertension among the long list of diseases or pathologies that clearly show that sugar is bad for health.
+We can highlight current severe epidemics such as diabetes, obesity, or hypertension among the long list of diseases or pathologies showing that sugar is bad for health.

-Sugar is, without a doubt, one of the hardest habits to break.
+Sugar is, without a doubt, one of the most challenging habits to break.
 But why does it seem to have so much power?
 The answer: because sugar and diabetes are close friends.
-In fact, a study published in the Journal of the Endocrine Society has concluded that only two sugary drinks a week are sufficient to increase the risk of diabetes in an adult signature.
+A study published in the Journal of the Endocrine Society has concluded that only two sugary drinks a week are sufficient to increase the risk of diabetes in an adult signature.
 Less than three if you’re an adult between the ages of 20 and 45.

 Another 2016 study showed a link between added sugar consumption and hypertension.
 This same relationship is not observed in natural sugar sources such as fruits.